MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 The final method in the `IVisual` function is [`getFormattingModel`](visual-api.md#getformattingmodel-optional).
 This method builds and returns a modern *format pane formatting model* object containing all the format pane components and properties.
 It then places the object inside the [**Format** pane](../../create-reports/service-the-report-editor-take-a-tour.md#format-your-visuals).
 In our case, there will be format cards for `enableAxis` and `colorSelector` including formatting properties for `show` and `fill` according to *"objects"* in the *capabilities.json* file.

-To build formatting model developer should know all of its components, Check format pane components in [Format Pane](../../create-reports/service-the-report-editor-take-a-tour.md#format-your-visuals).
+To build a formatting model, the developer should be familiar with all its components, Check out the components of the format pane in [Format Pane](../../create-reports/service-the-report-editor-take-a-tour.md#format-your-visuals).

 To add a color picker for each category on the **Property** pane, add a for loop on `barDataPoints` and for each one add a new color picker format property to the formatting model.